Pshy0/pshy_merge/HELP.md

 ===

-This page list features made available by different modules, that may or may not be included in the runnable scripts found in the `combined/` folder.
+This page list features made available by different modules, that may or may not be included in the runnable scripts found in the `examples/` folder (scripts ending in `.tfm.lua`).